翻譯進度

 3}

-If you wish to cancel a subscription immediately, you may call the cancelNow method on the user's subscription:
+If you wish to cancel a subscription immediately, you may call the cancelNow method on the subscription:

 Subscription Trials